-Alternative 1 would expand the DVTA to approximately 370,903 acres, which would be an increased withdrawal of approximately 302,065 acres from existing conditions, and would withdraw 68,809 acres in the DVTA which previously were not withdrawn from the mineral leasing laws (Table 2-1).
+Alternative 1 would expand the DVTA to approximately 370,903 acres, which would be an increased withdrawal of approximately 293,343 acres from existing conditions, and would withdraw 68,809 acres in the DVTA that previously were not withdrawn from the mineral leasing laws (Table 2-1).
 Implementing Alternative 1 would expand the DVTA south into Mineral County and would close these areas for future locatable hard rock mineral exploration and development, leasable geothermal exploration and development.

-The proposed withdrawal would prohibit access to parts of the I.X.L, Job Peak, Leonard, Mountain Wells, Sand Springs, Rawhide, Fairview, Gold Basin, Bell Mountain, and Westgate mining districts.
+The proposed withdrawal would prohibit access for mineral and geothermal development to parts of the I.X.L, Job Peak, Leonard, Mountain Wells, Sand Springs, Rawhide, Fairview, Gold Basin, Bell Mountain, and Westgate mining districts for purposes of mineral and geothermal development.
 In addition, the proposed withdrawal would prohibit all access to the Wonder and Chalk Mountain districts.
-For the purposes of this analysis, a significant impact on the mineral resources is considered to be the withdrawal of access to the minerals classified as either moderate or high potential.
+For purposes of this analysis, a significant impact on mineral resources is considered to be the withdrawal of access to the minerals classified as either moderate or high potential.
 Affected commodities with high or moderate potential include gold, silver, copper, molybdenum, lead, zinc, and tungsten.
 Details such as the percentage of the withdrawn land in the district with significant mineral potential are summarized in Table 3.3-7 and Table 3.3-8.
-The moderate or high potential leasable mineral impact is limited to geothermal resources, and high or moderate potential salable mineral impacts include aggregate-sand, gravel, and clay.
+The moderate or high potential leasable mineral impact is limited to geothermal resources, and high or moderate potential salable mineral salable mineral impacts include aggregate-sand, gravel, and clay.
 Details for leasable impacts are summarized in Table 3.3-4.
 Additional information for salable impacts are in Table 3.3-5.